JasonSolace/Conways-Game-of-Life-War-Edition/README.md

 2. Any dead cell with three live neighbours becomes a live cell.
 3. All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.

 That's how the regular "game" works, and there are a ton of resources where you can see it in action if you're curious!
-In my twist, also known as "War Edition", adds in another seperate group of cells that interact with eachother.\
+In my twist in which I call "War Edition", my version adds in another seperate group of cells that interact with eachother.\
 \
 Here's an example: